Minervis-GmbH/BigBlueButton-Ilias-Plugin/README.md

 - look for BigBlueButton from the table of plugins and click a drop down button
 - install and activate
 - now hit the `configure` link and enter your
-    - public/private URL
+    - public and private server URL
-    - public/private port
     - BBB security salt
 - finally you can create "Big Blue Button" Virtual Classrooms as regular repository object